NEW YORK TIMES BESTSELLING AUTHOR

 Jeff's eleventh book, titled The Final Storm, was released May, 2011.
 The book completes the WW2 series by telling the story of the end of the war in the Pacific (Okinawa and the Bomb).
 The book made its debut at #6 on the NY Times Bestseller list- Jeff's tenth bestseller.

 Jeff's new series began with the release of "A BLAZE OF GLORY" in May 2012, the first of four books that will deal with the Civil War in the "west".
 The book, which covers the Battle of Shiloh, made its debut at #7 on the NY Times Bestseller List- Jeff's eleventh bestseller.
-The second volume, "A CHAIN OF THUNDER" will be released May 21, 2013.
-This story deals with the campaign and siege of Vicksburg.
-The next two works, featuring Chattanooga and the final campaigns of Sherman from Atlanta through the end of the war in the Carolinas, will be released a year apart, 2014 and 2015.
+The second volume, "A CHAIN OF THUNDER" , released May 21, 2013, became Jeff's twelfth bestseller, deals with the campaign and siege of Vicksburg.
+The next two works, featuring Chattanooga and the final campaigns of Sherman from Atlanta through the end of the war in the Carolinas, will be released a year apart.
+The first of those, "THE SMOKE AT DAWN" will be released June 3, 2014.
+The fourth book, yet to be titled, will be released late spring, 2015.

 In the fall of 2011, Jeff was recognized twice by his alma mater, Florida State University.
 In September, he was inducted into their "College of Criminology Hall of Fame" and during Homecoming on November 19, he was awarded the school's FIRST annual "Distinguished Writer's Award".
 He has also received The Lincoln Forum's prestigious "Richard Nelson Current" award, and the "Bell I. Wiley" award from the New York Civil War Round Table.

-After many years in New York City and the mountains of Montana, Jeff has returned to Florida, and resides again in Tallahassee.
+After many years in Florida, New York City and the mountains of Montana, Jeff is in the process of building a house in his newly adopted "hometown" of Gettysburg, Pennsylvania.

 Copyright Jeff Shaara.
 All Rights Reserved.